yinhang0106/makemore/mlp/README.md

         p.data -= 0.1 * p.grad
 ```

-Training process becomes much much faster, but we need to evaluate the loss on the whole dataset, not just the mini-batch.
+The training process becomes much faster, but we need to evaluate the loss on the whole dataset, not just the mini-batch.

 ```python
 # embedding